-in import intensity over time and we thus need to restrict the sample to those firms that are continuous importers both from labor-abundant and from skill-abundant locations.
+We therefore use foreign supply-shock-based instruments to obtain exogenous variation in import supply from both sets of locations.
+These instruments use exogenous within-firm variation in import intensity over time and we thus need to restrict the sample to those firms that are continuous importers both from labor-abundant and from skillabundant locations.
 We report results with firm fixed effects, since the instruments are plausibly exogenous only conditional on time-invariant firm-specific factors (the import shares at the country-product level in the initial period, which imply a differential sensitivity to country-product-specific supply shocks).
 According to our theory, a positive supply shock from labor-abundant countries (which reduces $\tau{n'n}$) reduces the firm's marginal cost and thus increases z_n^- and lowers z_n^+ , increasing imports/sales from both sets of locations.
-A similar effect occurs for a reduction in $\tau{n'n}$ from skill-abundant countries.
+A similar effect occurs for a reduction in $au{n'n}$ from skill-abundant countries.
 These effects are captured by the first-stage regressions, which relate imports/sales from each set of locations to both supply shocks.